 The Guild continued to grow and perform more plays and soon outgrew the old scout hut.
 Doris Russell reported that the old movie theater at 20 West Campbellton Street, built around 1949 in Downtown Fairburn, was vacant.
 Renovation work began in July 1975 and in August of that year, “Hansel and Gretel ” opened as our first production in this building.

-Since those humble beginnings in 1973, STG has produced almost 200 shows comprising roughly 1,720 performances and continues to mount four shows a year.
+Since those humble beginnings in 1973, STG has produced over 200 shows comprising roughly 1,800 performances and continues to mount four shows a year.